We’re starving for stories.

 Tortured viewers had to wait all summer to find out if the show’s wicked but charismatic main character lived or died.

-What if you built mystery, anticipation, and fever around the release of your next product by building something that does so much for customers that they can’t wait to get their hands on it?
+What if you used cliffhangers to build mystery, anticipation, and fever around the release of your next product by creating something that does so much for customers that they can’t wait to get their hands on it?

-Fans of Lost were so impatient for next episodes of the show that they started posting their own scripts online to try and slake their thirst for it.
+Fans of Lost were so impatient for next episodes of the show that they started posting their own scripts online to try to slake their thirst for it.

 What if you sold something so valuable, and with such style, that your customers couldn’t help but become creative partners in the marketing of your store?